The Facts on DC Marijuana Laws

 A person under 21 with more than two ounces of marijuana can be arrested.

 If an MPD officer sees a person under 21 with up to two ounces of marijuana, it will be seized.
 However, the person will not be arrested or issued a ticket.

 If the person says they are at least 21 years old but cannot prove their age, the person will be issued a warning ticket by the MPD officer.
 The seized marijuana will be returned if the person brings the warning ticket to the police station in the police district where the seizure occurred (no sooner than 24 hours and no later than 21 days after the seizure) and provides proof of age.

 Impact on authorized medical marijuana users.

 A person who has been issued a Medical Marijuana Card by the District Department of Health may continue to possess up to two ounces of medical marijuana per month.
 However, the use of medical marijuana in public remains a criminal offense and can result in arrest.

 Enforcement by federal law enforcement agencies.

-Although the District of Columbia has decriminalized possession of up to one ounce of marijuana, federal law continues to prohibit the possession or use of any amount of marijuana.
+Although the District of Columbia has decriminalized possession of up to two ounces of marijuana for persons over the age of 21, federal law continues to prohibit the possession or use of any amount of marijuana.
 As a result, federal law enforcement officers may arrest anyone in the District of Columbia for possession or use of any amount of marijuana as a violation of federal law.
 For example, the U.S. Park Police can arrest a person for possessing or using any marijuana on the National Mall, Rock Creek Park, or any other National Park Service land.